commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 <div style="width:80%;margin:auto;text-align:center;font-size:12px;margin-bottom:20px;font-style:italic;"><img style="border:1px solid #C0C0C0;padding:5px;margin:5px;" src="/images/developer/tutorials/spark-backlinks-web-ui.png" alt="Spark Web UI" /><br/>The Spark Web UI</div>

-Once all the jobs are done and you have finished exploring the Spark UI, go back to the console and send a `Ctrl-C` to the command to interrupt the `stop_delay`.
+Once all the jobs are done and you have finished exploring the Spark UI, go back to the console and send a `Ctrl-c` to the command to interrupt the `stop_delay`.

 Now you can open the file `out/top_wikipedia/part-*.txt` that should have been created and make sure it is what you want!